dustinjray/cryptograms-web/README.md

-#About
+# Harry Potter Cryptogram Game

-This is a cryptogram-deciphering React App where a Harry Potter quote has been run through a simple letter-replacement algorithm.
+This is a game about deciphering quotes from the Harry Potter novels that have been run through a letter-replacement algorithm.

+## Motivation

+I downloaded a cryptogram deciphering app on my phone and the thought occurred to me that I would like to play such a game, but with only quotes from a specific source.
+Since I love the Harry Potter books, I decided to go with those.

-##How to Play
+## How to Play

 You will be presented with a series of blanks with the encrypted quote underneath them.
 If you think you know which letter from the original quote corresponds to the letter under the blanks, follow these steps: